Theme Aspect Argumentation Model for Handling Fallacies: Introduction

-We propose to go the middle way of the two approaches with what we describe the hybrid argumentation model.
-It is a general argumentation modelling concept, modelling an argumentation in 3 components. \begin{itemize} \item The first component is some abstract argumentation (there are plenty of abstract argumentations proposed to this day to choose from) for rhetoric modelling of a given argumentation, enabling the agile modelling of an `argumentation as it is expressed'.
-Especially for SNS argumentation, when a SNS user posts a statement (that is, arguments, but to avoid any confusion with the `argument's in a specific form in structured argumentation, we will use this term in the rest of this paper), to which statement he/she is responding to is often obvious, too, due to the `reply' functionality, and the stance of the user: for; against; or both, is often also clear.
-All this makes the agile modelling within reach.
-Moreover, the modelling may be automatable in argumentation mining \cite{Habernal17,Lawrence20} for selected discussion themes, given the availability of relevant large corpora, {\it e.g.} \cite{Abbott16}. \item The second component is a semantic structure for the semantics of statements, attacks, and supports.
+\begin{itemize} \item The first component is some abstract argumentation model (there are plenty of abstract argumentation models proposed to this day to choose from) for modelling the rhetorical intention of a given argumentation, enabling the agile modelling of an argumentation as it is expressed.
+Especially for argumentations on SNS, when an SNS user posts a statement (that is, an argument, but to avoid any confusion with the `argument' in the specific sense in structured argumentation formalisms, we will use this term in the rest of this paper), to which statement the user is responding to is often obvious, too, due to the `reply' functionality, and the stance of the user: for; against; or both, is often also clear (sometimes there is a functionality to select the stance).
+All this makes agile modelling within reach.
+Moreover, the modelling is automatable in argumentation mining \citep{Habernal17,Lawrence20} given the availability of relevant large corpora, {\it e.g.} \citep{Abbott16}.
+With the advent of ChatGPT, the extraction has become even simpler and generally more accurate for a number of natural language processing tasks. \item The second component is a semantic structure for the semantics of statements as the basis of the semantics of `$attack$'s and `$support$'s.

-\item The third component is an interpretation function that does the actual mapping, mapping statements to elements of the semantic structure. \end{itemize} The formal constraints in the high-level solution then correspond to formal constraints on these 3 components determining how each of the components should be.
+\item The third component is an interpretation function that does the actual mapping, mapping statements to elements of the semantic structure. \end{itemize} The formal constraints described earlier (see section \ref{subsec_big_picture}) then correspond to formal constraints on these 3 components determining how each of the components should behave.
 Fallacy identification becomes very intuitive this way.
-For instance, a suitable set of constraints on the 2nd and the 3rd components determine under what conditions a statement can semantically attack or support another argument, which verifies whether the `$attack$'s and the `$support$'s in the 1st component are really attacks and supports (if not, there is a fallacy).
-Detection of a straw man fallacy and a slippery slope fallacy demands such constraints.
+For instance, a suitable set of constraints on the 2nd and the 3rd components determine under what conditions a statement can semantically attack or support another statement, which verifies whether the `$attack$'s and the `$support$'s in the 1st component are really attacks and supports (if not, we judge that there is a fallacy).
+The mismatch of the rhetoric `$attack$' and the semantic attack is a key contributor to many fallacies as we shall see.